novnc/noVNC/docs/API.md

 was clean or not.
 In the event of an unexpected termination or an error `clean` will be set to false.

+#### serververification

+The `serververification` event is fired when the server provides information that allows the user to verify that it is the correct server and protect against a man-in-the-middle attack.
+The `detail` property is an `Object` containing the property `type` which is a `DOMString` specifying which type of information the server has provided.
+Other properties are also available, depending on the value of `type`:

+`"RSA"`
+ - The server identity is verified using just a RSA key.
+The property `publickey` is a `Uint8Array` containing the public key in a unsigned big endian representation.

 #### credentialsrequired

 The `credentialsrequired` event is fired when the server requests more